trstovall/engine/README.md

 There is no limit.

-The [Pressure-Volume diagram](https://github.com/trstovall/engine/blob/main/pv_diagram_beta.png) illustrates the various calculations for each journey through the cycle by 1 mole of air starting at (at T_C, 1 bar) with a net output of 576.28 J.  If the system cycles 1 mole of air per second, then the power should be 576.28 W.
+The [Pressure-Volume diagram](https://github.com/trstovall/engine/blob/main/pv_diagram_beta.png) illustrates the various calculations for each journey through the cycle by 1 mole of air starting at (at T~C, 1 bar) with a net output of 576.28 J.  If the system cycles 1 mole of air per second, then the power should be 576.28 W.

-Ideal efficiency is 100% * (1 - T_C/T_H) = 26.81%.
-Of course, parasitic losses must be considered.
-However, real world efficiencies over 20% should be expected.
+Ideal efficiency is 100% * (1 - T~C/T~H) = 26.81% for T~C = 0&deg;C, T~H = 100&deg;C.  Of course, parasitic losses must be considered.
+However, real world efficiencies over 20% should be expected for that configuration.

 It should be straightforward to both scale down or scale up the system.